jimiadams/jimiadams.github.io/_pages/teaching.md

 _____
 ### Workshops
 #### Social Network Analysis
+  - [Statistical Horizons](https://statisticalhorizons.com/seminars/introduction-to-social-network-analysis3/), - This was a 3-day workshop providing overview of *descriptive* approaches (ego composition, balance, density, distance, centralities, cohesion/clustering, & equivalence) to analyzing social network data conceptually, and in R.
   - [**ICPSR**](https://www.icpsr.umich.edu/web/pages/sumprog/index.html) - Hosted by the University of Michigan, this summer "stats camp" draws a range of graduate students, post docs, faculty, and others from across the social sciences who are interested advancing their methods chops. [*Syllabus*](../files/ICPSR_SNA_Syllabus.pdf): 2020 (online), 2019, 2017 (Boulder), 2016 (Ann Arbor)
   - [**EPIC**](https://www.publichealth.columbia.edu/research/episummercolumbia) - Hosted by Columbia University, this summer workshop series draws a range of public health scholars and professionals from across the globe who are interested in learning new methods. [*Syllabus*](../files/EPIC_SNA_Syllabus.pdf): 2017, 2016, 2015, 2014, 2013
   - **UT-MB** - I conducted a 2-day version (no labs) of these workshops for the department of Preventative Medicine & Community Health at University of Texas, Medical Branch.